 I received this book for free from NetGalley in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This paranormal romance is a eARC edition that was published by Zebra on August 25, 2015 and has 352 pages.
+paranormal romance that was published by Zebra on August 25, 2015 and has 352 pages.

 Explore it on Goodreads or Amazon.